 - h.
 Visors must be made of a shatter-proof material. - i.
-Disposable "tear-offs" are permitted. - j.
-Any question concerning the suitability or condition of the riders clothing and/or helmet should be decided by the Chief Technical Steward, who can, if he wishes so, consult the manufacturers of the product before making a final decision.
+Disposable "tear-offs" are permitted.

-6.3 Additional equipment
+5.3 Additional equipment

 a.
 Brake lever protection:

 Motorcycles must be equipped with a brake lever protection, intended to protect the handlebar brake lever from being accidentally activated in case of collision with another motorcycle.
 Composite materials for handlebar protection are not permitted.